Youngkkk123/TFC-Net/README.md

 Step 4: Model evaluation
 -------------
-Run the script eval_patient_siglip.py to test the performance of TFC-Net using `test.npy`.
+Run the script eval_patient_siglip.py to test the performance of FTC-Net using `test.npy`.
 The `test.npy` contains test set for model testing.

 Before running the script, you need to set the model path to the training saved model path `model_save_path` and modify the code kind of `data_path` to your actual data save path.

-Finally, you can obtain the ROC and corresponding AUC of TFC-Net on the test set，which are saved in `save_path`.
+Finally, you can obtain the ROC and corresponding AUC of FTC-Net on the test set，which are saved in `save_path`.